-The latest version of Drupal uses the Twig templating language, and the Twig community is a great resource for questions about using Twig, as well as learning about the Twig project.
-Drupal's Twig implementation the same as regular Twig with some additions.
-Drupal adds some custom filters and functions as well as automatically handling content rendering using Drupal's Render API.
+The latest version of Drupal uses the Twig templating language, and the Twig documentation is a great resource for questions about using Twig, as well as learning about the Twig project.
+Drupal's Twig implementation adds some Drupal-specific functions and filters and handles content rendering using Drupal's Render API.
 Anything you can do in regular Twig you can also do in Drupal's implementation of Twig.

-Learn about key concepts and systems in Drupal module development under Essential lessons, then dive deeper with Advanced concepts.
+Learn how to use Drupal's API to alter and extend Drupal in modules.
+Learn key concepts and systems in Drupal module development under Essential lessons, then dive deeper with Advanced concepts.